handsontable/handsontable/visual-tests/README.md

 ## Writing tests

-In `tests` folder there is file `.empty-test-template.js` - copy-paste it if you want to add new test, it will make some configuration things faster.
+In `tests` folder there is file `.empty-test-template.ts` - copy-paste it if you want to add new test, it will make some configuration things faster.
 There is marked place for your code also.

-Test file must have `.spec.js` in the name of file.
+Test file must have `.spec.ts` in the name of file.
 Test files must be stored in `tests` folder.
 Test filename should describe as much as possible what test is doing - it will be used as a title in logs and in screenshots names, you do not have to define them manually anymore.
-Example: `./tests/open-dropdown-menu.spec.js`.
+Example: `./tests/open-dropdown-menu.spec.ts`.

 ## Making screenshots